romgar/presentations/factory_boy/factory_boy.md

         class Meta:
             model = Author
             django_get_or_create = ('name', )
         name = factory.Sequence(lambda n: u'author#%s' % n)

     class TestAuthorCreation(TestCase):

         def test_author(self):
+            query = Author.objects.filter(name='author#1')
+            self.assertEquals(query.count(), 1)

             # No more IntegrityError
             AuthorFactory()

-            self.assertEquals(
-                Author.objects.filter(name='author#1).count(), 1)
+            self.assertEquals(query.count(), 1)

 ---

 # Tips: Anti-patterns

-**Don't** create a factory per "context", like BookFactory, BookWithAuthorFactory, BookWithAuthorAndAddressFactory, ...
+**DON'T** create a factory per "context", like BookFactory, BookWithAuthorFactory, BookWithAuthorAndAddressFactory, ...

-    - better to create util functions that uses different factories, depending on the context.
+    -> create util functions that uses different factories, depending on the context.

-**Don't** use it outside of a test environment:
+**DON'T** use it outside of a test environment:

-    - be really careful on random generated fields (!).
+    -> be really careful on random generated fields (!).

-**Don't** define ALL model fields in your factories, just mandatory ones and without default values:
+**DON'T** define ALL model fields in your factories, just mandatory ones and without default values:

-    - Always better to set data (if default is not wanted) than unset.
+    -> Always better to set data (if default is not wanted) than unset.

 ---

-# How to switch to factory_boy ?
+# Tips: How to switch to factory_boy ?

-Not switch directly all your tests
+### Not switch directly all your tests

-Begin to create new factories on your new tests, in a separate file for example
+### Begin to create new factories on your new tests, in a separate file for example

     !python
     .